-8 The Coastal Waters Act, 5717-1956, expanded the territorial sea from three to six nautical miles and the Coastal Waters Act (amendment), 5750-1990 extended them to 12 nautical miles.
+8 The Coastal Waters Law, 5717-1956, expanded the territorial waters from three to six nautical miles and the Coastal Waters Law (amendment), 5750-1990 extended them to 12 nautical miles.

-9 Thus, for example, the existing definition does not relate to the airspace or the seabed and subsoil of the strip of open sea and also not to the rights of innocent passage for foreign nations
+9 Thus, for example, the existing definition does not relate to the airspace or the seabed and under the seabed of the strip of open sea and also not to the rights of innocent passage for foreign nations.